 If you’re concerned about your child’s cough or infection, call their doctor.
 To find a Banner Health doctor in your area and schedule an appointment, visit bannerhealth.com.

-If you can’t reach the doctor, you can also call Banner Health’s Nurse Now at 844-259-9494 for free health care advice anytime.
+If you can’t reach the doctor, you can also call the Banner Nurse Now line at 844-259-9494 for free health care advice anytime.